evhub/coconut/HELP.md

 ```

 Since the imperative approach is a fundamentally non-functional method, Coconut can't help us improve this example very much.
-Even here, though, the use of Coconut's infix notation in `` n `isinstance` int `` makes the code slightly clearer and easier to read.
+Even here, though, the use of Coconut's infix notation (where the function is put in-between its arguments, surrounded in backticks) in `` n `isinstance` int `` makes the code slightly cleaner and easier to read.

 ### Recursive Method